tommasomalaguti/energy_price_predictor/COLAB_GUIDE.md

             print("Response preview:", response3.text[:200])
         else:
             print("Still having issues.
 Full response:", response3.text[:500])
-            print("\n🔧 Let's use synthetic data for now and continue with the demo...") print("The API token is working, but there might be data availability issues.")
+            print("\n Let's use synthetic data for now and continue with the demo...") print("The API token is working, but there might be data availability issues.")
 else:
     print(f"Response: {response.status_code}")